 Klondyke (4th Hole) is short par 5 at a little over 440 yards and is an original Tom Morris hole that has been tweaked by Mackenzie.
 A truly outstanding and quirky golf hole.
 A Tight tee shot in between huge mounds to a narrow landing area leaves you with a decision to make.

 Lay up before the huge 35-foot dune in the centre of the fairway or try to get one over the top and rolling down to the blind green with out of bounds behind the green.
 There will be a marshal on top of the mound holding a red flag and a green flag that will signal you when you are clear to take a blind stroke at the green.

 The Signature Hole at Lahinch Old is the Par 3 5th Hole (Dell).
 The par three of 154 yards is played entirely blind.
 A stone will be placed on top of a giant mound to give you the pin’s line.
 You have to trust your yardage.
 With a mound at the back of the green and of course the one to carry, you will find that hitting the number is the great test here.

 These are two holes that would never be dreamt of being designed in the modern game, making them all the more fun and unique.

 Lahinch will not beat you up but will make you think before every golf shot.

 A truly magical golf course.

-In 2019, John Rahm shot a final round of 62 to take the title in the Irish Open.
+In 2019, John Rahm shot a final round of 62 to take the Irish Open title.